GeoTenerife is proud to announce a new hydrology field training camp in association with:

 Flights to/from Tenerife and food are not included.

-There is a limit of 14 places on the course, and will be offered on a first come, first served basis.
+There is a strict limit of 8 places on the course, and will be offered on a first come, first served basis.
 If the application is accepted (subject to demonstration of relevant educational background), we will issue an invoice and the place will only be secure once payment has cleared in our account.
 The invitation for applications will close once all places have been allocated on the course.